influxdata/docs-v2/content/v2.0/reference/syntax/annotated-csv/extended.md

 {{% note %}}
-If your **boolean format** contains commas (`,`), wrap the column annotation in double quotes (`""`) to prevent the commas from being parsed as column separators or delimiters.
+If your **boolean format** contains commas (`,`), wrap the column annotation in double quotes (`""`) to prevent the comma from being parsed as a column separator or delimiter.
 You can also [define a custom column separator](#define-custom-column-separator).
 {{% /note %}}